BrandonSpadafora/Project_3_TiX/README.md

 6. Incentivize users to engage platform
 7. Launch native token for platform

-** Please review the following solidity workbooks to see what updated code may look like for phase two **
+** Please review the following solidity workbooks to see what updated code may look like for implentation of phase two **

 1. TIX_NFT_Marketplace_V2.sol
 2. TIX_NFT_V2.sol